Find answers to frequently asked questions relating to the Technology Access Programme

-Innovation – The proposed use case is novel and will provide valuable insights to the DSbD programme.
+Innovation – The proposed use case is novel and will provide valuable insights for the DSbD programme.

 Impact and scalability – The proposed use case or experimentation has the potential to scale and create impact beyond the immediate demonstrator.

-Expertise and commitment of team – The business has the relevant expertise to take part and adequate resources committed to the programme.
+Expertise and commitment of team – The applicant has the relevant expertise to undertake their proposed work and adequate resources committed to the programme.